MISP/misp-warninglists/README.md

 - [apple/list.json](./lists/apple/list.json) - **List of known Apple IP ranges** - _IP ranges assigned to Apple_
 - [automated-malware-analysis/list.json](./lists/automated-malware-analysis/list.json) - **List of known domains used by automated malware analysis services & security vendors** - _Domains used by automated malware analysis services & security vendors_
 - [bank-website/list.json](./lists/bank-website/list.json) - **List of known bank domains** - _Event contains one or more entries of known banking website_
+- [captive-portals/list.json](./lists/captive-portals/list.json) - **List of known captive portal detection domains** - _Event contains one or more entries of hostnames used by desktop and mobile operating systems for captive portal detection. (https://captivebehavior.wballiance.com/)_
 - [cisco_top1000/list.json](./lists/cisco_top1000/list.json) - **Top 1000 websites from Cisco Umbrella** - _Event contains one or more entries from the top 1000 of the most used websites (Cisco Umbrella)._
 - [cisco_top10k/list.json](./lists/cisco_top10k/list.json) - **Top 10 000 websites from Cisco Umbrella** - _Event contains one or more entries from the top 10 000 of the most used websites (Cisco Umbrella)._
 - [cisco_top20k/list.json](./lists/cisco_top20k/list.json) - **Top 20 000 websites from Cisco Umbrella** - _Event contains one or more entries from the top 20 000 of the most used websites (Cisco Umbrella)._